b3yond/solidarityGame/CONCEPT.md

 * Something not entirely boring maybe?
 Minigames where you can get better with experience, but which are also diverse
 * Build, purchase or give away machines for automation, so you can quit doing that bullshit and start with other stuff
 * How can you build networks which can sustain others?
 * Surplus has negative consequences?
+Your avatar gets uglier? lol. taxes?
 * How do you get a market?
 Shopping infrastructure

 Politics